CyanChanges/loguruEverywhere/README.md

     logger.info("Hello from bar")
 ```

-You can use Loguru Ever in your main script like this:
+You can use EverLoguru in your main script like this:

 ```python
 import ever_loguru